 Watch Our Webinar

-Curious about Washington College of Law's Online Legal Spanish Program?
-Susana Medina-Day, program coordinator of the Legal Spanish Program, hosted a webinar to provide an overview and answer questions about the program.
+Curious about Washington College of Law's Spanish for Lawyers course?
+Susana Medina-Day, program coordinator, hosted a webinar to provide an overview and answer questions about the course.

 Click here to watch.

-WCL's online Legal Spanish Program presents Spanish terminology in context.
+WCL's online Spanish for Lawyers course presents Spanish terminology in context.
 It focuses on U.S. Criminal Law, U.S. Immigration Law, and cross-cultural communication and it is taught by specialists in each field.
 Participants will interact with professionals online and broaden their knowledge of legal terminology and concepts in Spanish.
 This will help them communicate in Spanish both with clients and other attorneys.

 What Makes This Program Different?